Trauma Therapy Services in Singapore

-If one does not process traumatic memories from their early childhood, it may have a long-lasting negative impact on the individual through adulthood.
-The long-term impacts include poor communication skills, unable to regulate emotions, having difficulties in forming new relationships or maintaining existing relationships, and having low self-esteem, confidence, and motivation.
-Such struggles may lead to mental health issues including suicidal ideation, post-traumatic stress disorder, anxiety, panic attacks, depression, and other types of psychological struggles.
+If one does not process traumatic memories from their early childhood, it may have a long-lasting negative impact on the individual throughout their life.
+Symptoms of this lingering trauma include poor communication skills, being unable to regulate emotions, having difficulties forming new relationships or maintaining existing relationships, and having low self-esteem, confidence, and motivation.
+Such struggles may lead to mental health issues including suicidal ideation, anxiety disorder, panic attacks, major depressive disorder, and other types of psychological struggles and symptoms.

 It is challenging to process these complex emotions on your own.
-With trauma-informed art psychotherapy, you will be able to process past difficult emotions in a safe, confidential and non-intrusive manner.
+With trauma-informed art psychotherapy, you will be able to process past difficult emotions in a safe, confidential, and non-intrusive manner, eventually relieving your symptoms.
 That's how mental health professionals at Solace can help.

 How Trauma Affects the Brain